MaxHalford/tuna/README.md

 tuna.Run(stream, sgb, nil, 1e6)
 ```

-:point_up: If you're using a `SequentialGroupBy` then you don't have to give to provide a `Sink` to the `Run` method.
+:point_up: If you're using a `SequentialGroupBy` then you don't have to provide a `Sink` to the `Run` method.
 This is because the results will be written every time a new group key is encountered.

 :point_up: Make sure your data is ordered by the group key before using `SequentialGroupBy`.
 There are various ways to sort a file by a field, one of them being the [Unix `sort` command](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/sort.html).